erikvanoosten/metrics-scala/README.md

 If you need another version mix please open an [issue](https://github.com/erikvanoosten/metrics-scala/issues), or sent an email to the [metrics mailing list](http://groups.google.com/group/metrics-user).

+The 2.12.0-RC1 version is only supported until Scala 2.12 is out for real.

 Note: If Akka has a newer minor-version, you can use that instead of the version metrics-scala was build against.
 (If you use Akka 2.4, you can use the build for Akka 2.3 as Akka 2.4 is binary compatible with Akka 2.3.)